Dear Prospective Doctoral Student:

 As research assistants, students work directly with faculty members on research projects.
 The assignment of students to faculty is based on student requests to work with individual faculty and a student's primary research interests.

-Doctoral students making good progress receive stipends of approximately $28,000 annually and attractive health insurance coverage up to 5 years.
+Doctoral students making good progress receive full stipends and attractive health insurance coverage up to 5 years.
 All tuition and fees are also covered whether you are an in-state, out-of-state, or international student.

 In addition, to promote success, students receive funding to cover the costs of data collections and attending conferences to present their research.
 Additional compensation may be received by obtaining competitive scholarships and teaching courses after completing required coursework and exams.

 Central to any doctoral student's growth and success as a scholar is the opportunity to work closely with talented faculty conducting and publishing meaningful, cutting-edge research.
 With our recent wave of top junior faculty joining our School's highly recognized senior faculty, you will enjoy a wealth of opportunities to match your primary research interests with those of our diverse faculty.

 Are you seeking a career that offers you lifelong opportunities to enjoy the rewards of discovery through research?
 Do you want to make a difference by advancing relevant knowledge and understanding of complex issues in the classroom and beyond by helping solve real-world HR and labor relations challenges?
 Are you willing to make a major commitment of time and effort to enjoy a successful and rewarding academic career?